• Skip to primary navigation

 Time needed: 1 to 3 hours (it depends on if you enter any of the museums; read my recommendations below)

-My top pick would be the Alte Nationalgalerie, which is one of those incredible museums where the building itself is as much a work of art as the paintings it houses.
+• Alte Nationalgalerie — It’s one of those incredible museums where the building itself is as much a work of art as the paintings it houses.
 The Alte Nationalgalerie has an extensive collection of art that ranges in style from the romantic to neoclassical.

-Another favorite of mine is the Altes Museum, which was the first ever public museum in Berlin.
+• Altes Museum — The first ever public museum in Berlin, now home to the city’s collection of classical antiquities.
 Inside the museum there’s a gorgeous rotunda that’s modeled after the Pantheon in Rome.
-The Altes Museum exhibits the city’s collection of classical antiquities.

 Time needed: 1 hour to 90 minutes

 You can’t see all of the amazing things Berlin has to offer in just three days, so you’re going to make some tough choices on day 1.
-After exploring Museum Island (and possibly going into one of the museums!) you can either visit the Berlin Cathedral OR the Humboldt Forum.
+After exploring Museum Island, you can either visit the Berlin Cathedral OR the Humboldt Forum.

 Here’s a breakdown of what makes each site unique so you can pick your favorite: